jun9/fast/_posts/2021-05-23-Review-Why-Hacker-do-what-they-do.md

 toc: false
 layout: post
 categories: [Reviews]
+title: Review - Why Hackers Do What They Do - Understanding Motivation and Effort in Free/Open Source Software Projects
 ---
 Lakhani, Karim, and Robert G. Wolf.
 “Why Hackers Do What They Do: Understanding Motivation and Effort in Free/Open Source Software Projects.”
 SSRN Electronic Journal, 2003. https://doi.org/10.2139/ssrn.443040.